 Uric acid stones: Between 5 and 10 percent of kidney stone are formed from uric acid, a waste product normally passed out of the body in the urine.
 Causes include low urine output, gout and a diet high in animal protein.

-Struvite stones: Approximately 10 to 15 percent of kidney stones are struvite stones.
-These stones can be serious because they are often large and may occur with an infection.
+Struvite stones: Approximately 10 to 15 percent of kidney stones are struvite or "staghorn" stones.
+This complex case can be serious because such stones are often large and may occur with an infection.
 Medical treatment, including antibiotics and removal of the stone, is usually needed for a struvite stone.
 In general, women are more susceptible to these stones than men because of their higher risk of urinary tract infections.

 Cystine stones: Less than 1 percent of kidney stones are made of a chemical called cystine.
 Cystine stones are more likely to develop in families with a condition that results in too much cystine in the urine (cystinuria).
 These stones can sometimes be prevented or dissolved with medication, but if they cause blockage in the urinary tract or are too large, then surgical removal will be necessary.